New analytical capabilities drive efficient workflows

 Globally, Adobe Sign is now used to sign 135 company contracts per month, 90% of which are sales related.
 Due to the solution’s efficient and consistent e-signature capability, most contracts are completed in just 33 hours, including the capture of e-signatures in different geographies which previously could take weeks.

-With the integration of Adobe Sign with Salesforce, PGi can better unify its rapidly growing operations worldwide and gain an accurate, integrated view of customers to accelerate the company’s success.
+With the integration of Adobe Sign with Salesforce, PGi can better unify its quickly growing operations worldwide and gain an accurate, integrated view of customers to accelerate the company’s success.